strayMat/causal-ml-course/slides/3-flexible_models.typ

     ```
   ]
   #only(2)[
-    - It is a more robust way to evaluate the model's performance:
+    - It is a more robust way to evaluate the model's performance.
-    - We get a more robust estimate by taking the mean over the repetitions
+    - We get a more robust estimate by taking the mean over the repetitions.
-    - We get a better idea of the variability of the model's performance: similar to bootstrapping (but different)
+    - We get a better idea of the variability of the model's performance: similar to bootstrapping (but different).
   ]
 ]

+#slide(title: "Cross-validation is not model selection")[

+  = Cross-validation
+  == 🤩 Robustly estimate one model's  generalization performance

+  #uncover(2)[
+  == But still, how to select the best model among multiple models with different hyper-parameters?s
+  ]
+]

+#slide(title: "Naive cross-validation to select the best model")[

+]

-#slide(title: "How to select a model?")[
+#slide(title: "Nested cross-validation to select the best model")[

 ]

 #new-section-slide("Tree, random forests and boosting")

 #slide(title:"Random Forests for predictive inference")[